dennerm25/arxivbulletin/README.md

  - **keyauthors.txt** (optional): A row-wise collection of author names, used to filter ArXiv papers.
 If not provided and no keywords (see above) are available, results are not filtered.

 ### Receiving ArXiv messages per mail
-ArXiv Scraper can send personalized messages to your mail account, currently restricted to Google Mail.
+ArXiv Bulletin can send personalized messages to your mail account, currently restricted to Google Mail.
 A new account can be created [here](https://accounts.google.com/signup).
 In your account settings, make sure to set *Allow less secure apps* to *on*.
 Note that currently there is no workaround for storing the email password in plain text or requiring user input.

 ## Usage

-Import the arxivscraper class
+Import the arxivbulletin class
 ```
-from arxivscraper import arxivscraper
+from arxivbulletin import arxivbulletin
 ```
-Create arxivscraper object
+Create arxivbulletin object
 ```
-arxivsummary = arxivscraper(start_date, end_date)
+arxivsummary = arxivbulletin(start_date, end_date)
 ```
 where `start_date` and `end_date` are optional `datetime` objects specifying the timespan to be checked for relevant papers.
-If `start_date` and `end_date` are not provided, ArXivScraper uses the current date.
+If `start_date` and `end_date` are not provided, ArXivBulletin uses the current date.

 Get summary based on (optional) keywords and keyauthors